Pokémon: The Electric Tale of Pikachu: Volumes

-The series was originally released in the United States in an American comic book format.
-Part 1, Issue #1 was released in November 1998, and the subsequent three issues of Part 1 were released in December 1998, and January and February 1999.
-Part 2 #1 was released in March 1999 and the other three issues were released in April, May, and June of that year.
-Part 3 #1 was released in July 1999, and the other three issues were released in August, September, and October of that year.
-Part 4 #1 was released in November 1999 and the other issues were released in December 1999 and January and February 2000.
-In 1999 extremely low print samplers which were only available in the Pokémon Video Suitcase promotional set titled Pokémon Electric Tale of Pikachu Special Signature Edition was also released which contained the printed signature of Toshihiro Ono on the cover.
-The Special Signature Editions were available in a Red Version and a Blue Version.
+The series was originally released in the United States in American comic book format.

+Part 1, Issue #1 was released in November 1998 with the subsequent three issues released in December 1998, January 1999, and February 1999.
+Part 2, Issue #1 was released in March 1999 with the subsequent three issues released in April, May, and June of that year.
+Part 3, Issue #1 was released in July 1999 with the subsequent three issues released in August, September, and October of that year.
+Part 4, Issue #1 was released in November 1999 with the subsequent three issues released in December 1999, January 2000, and February 2000.
+In 1999 Viz released extremely low print samplers that were only available in the Pokémon Video Suitcase promotional set Pokémon Electric Tale of Pikachu Special Signature Edition, which contained the printed autograph signature of Toshihiro Ono on the cover.
+The special signature editions were available in a Red Version and a Blue Version.